- on our stages

 MECHELLE MOE (Director of Education) has been working with Raven Theatre as a lead teaching artist since 2009 (Stone Academy, Senn Arts and Sullivan HS).
 Moe took over as Raven’s Director of Education in 2012.
 In addition to Raven’s programming, she teaches for various organizations including Lookingglass Theatre, Court Theatre, Lifeline Theatre and TimeLine Theatre.
 Mechelle is a company member with both The Hypocrites and TimeLine Theatre.
 Mechelle has appeared on stage at TimeLine in My Kind of Town, The Front Page, The Children’s Hour, Not Enough Air, and Paradise Lost.
 She also has served as assistant director for When She Danced and as a teaching artist for TimeLine's Living History Program.
 Other Chicago theatre credits include The Bald Soprano, Angels in America, The Glass Menagerie, and Arcadia (The Hypocrites, a company she co-founded in 1997, and served as Managing Director until 2007), What the Butler Saw (Court Theatre) and Stage Door and Letters Home (Griffin Theatre).
 She also has worked with Lifeline, A Red Orchid, Steppenwolf, and Writers' theaters, among others.
 Moe received a Non-Equity Jeff Award for Actress in a Principal Role and an After Dark Award for her performance as the Young Woman in The Hypocrites' production of Sophie Treadwell's Machinal and Jeff Award nomination for Actress in a Principal Role for her performance in Stage Door.
 Mechelle graduated with honors from the University of Illinois, Chicago with both a bachelors in Theater and bachelors in Anthropology.

-DANA MURPHY (Education Coordinator) has been serving as Raven’s Education Coordinator for the past year after teaching for their summer camp program in 2013.
-She is a teaching artist for Raven’s summer camp, Saturday Series programs, and Taft & Orr High School residencies.
-Dana is also a lead teaching artist for Adventure Stage Chicago and a proud company member of Walkabout Theatre Company.
+DANA MURPHY (Education Coordinator) has been serving as Raven’s Education Coordinator for the past two years after teaching for their summer camp program in 2013.
+She is a teaching artist for Raven’s summer camp and Senn, Sullivan, Taft & Orr High School residencies.
+Dana is also an occasional teaching artist for Adventure Stage Chicago and a proud company member of Walkabout Theatre Company.
 In Chicago, Dana has performed with Walkabout in The Wild, Beach Party at the End of the World and with Steppenwolf Theatre Company in their production of Animal Farm.
-Before moving to Chicago in 2013, Dana was the Founding Director of John Adams Middle School Theatre Company and Associate Artistic Director of DeeLightful Productions Children’s Theatre Company in her hometown of Los Angeles.
+Before moving to Chicago, Dana was the Founding Director of John Adams Middle School Theatre Company and Associate Artistic Director of DeeLightful Productions Children’s Theatre Company in her hometown of Los Angeles.
 Dana graduated from University of California, San Diego with a BA in Theatre.

 SCOTT THOMAS (Program Facilitator) has been working with Raven Theatre for many years, mainly as the program facilitator for the summer camp and Saturday series programs.